PORES Student Research Fellowship

 The Penn Program on Opinion Research and Election Studies (PORES) solicits applications for its Student Research Fellowship Program on an ongoing basis.
 The fellowship runs during each academic semester and over the summer, pairing Penn undergraduate students with PORES faculty who are conducting research on political outcomes in the United States using public opinion and election-related data.
 PORES is a research program within the Department of Political Science that aims to train students in the science of polling and analysis of election data.

 The PORES Student Research Fellowship is a paid position.
 During the academic year, students are expected to work at least 10 hours a week for the duration of the semester.
 For the summer fellowship, students are expected to be in residence and work 35 hours a week.
-As part of the fellowship, students may also have the opportunity to visit NBC News in New York City.

 Project possibilities may include but are not limited to:

 - Assisting in the drafting of survey questions and administration of polls

 - Compiling, cleaning and analyzing large datasets and/or election-related data

 - Writing memos that summarize previous academic research or news coverage